bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 -----------------------------

-We are going to prepare a bootable micro-SD card that will automatically reflash the eMMC with the U-Boot binaries provided in this directory.
+We are going to prepare a bootable micro-SD card that will automatically reflash the eMMC with the U-Boot binaries provided in the sdcard/ directory.

 Take a micro-SD card and connect it to your PC:
 - Either using a direct SD slot if available.